STEllAR-GROUP/hpx/docs/sphinx/contributing/governance.rst

 |hpx| governance model
 ====================

-The HPX project is a meritocratic, consensus-based community project.
+The |hpx| project is a meritocratic, consensus-based community project.
 Anyone with an interest in the project can join the community, contribute to the project design and participate in the decision making process.
 `This document <http://hpx.stellar-group.org/documents/governance/>`_ describes how that participation takes place and how to set about earning merit within the project community.